 Praised by Opera News for his "splendid, lush bass-baritone", André Courville is gaining momentum as a rising star on stages throughout the world.
-Recent and upcoming seasons bring performances in Italy with Opera di Firenze as Le Grand Prêtre des Mexicains in Fernand Cortez, in France with Opéra National de Bordeaux's Mozart/DaPonte Trilogy, with the Berkshire Opera Festival as the title role in Don Giovanni, with Houston Grand Opera as Alidoro in La cenerentola and Titurel in Parsifal and in Switzerland as Lord Cecil in Maria Stuarda with Oper Zürich.
+Recent and upcoming seasons bring performances in Italy with Opera di Firenze as Le Grand Prêtre des Mexicains in Fernand Cortez, in France with Opéra de Rouen Normandie as Pietro in Simon Boccanegra, with the Berkshire Opera Festival as the title role in Don Giovanni, with Cinncinati Opera as Zuniga in Carmen, with Houston Grand Opera as Alidoro in La cenerentola and Titurel in Parsifal, and in Switzerland as Lord Cecil in Maria Stuarda with Oper Zürich.

 Highlights of previous seasons include Masetto in Don Giovanni with The Dallas Opera, the title role in Le Nozze di Figaro at Arizona Opera and Karlsruhe's Badisches Staatstheater in Germany, Don Basilio in Il barbiere di Siviglia at Opéra National de Bordeaux, Leporello in Don Giovanni at the Guangzhou Opera House in China, the Marquis in La traviata with the Santa Fe Opera, and a return to the Philadelphia Orchestra as the Jailer in Tosca under the baton of Yannick Nézet-Séguin.

 Trained at the Academy of Vocal Arts in Philadelphia, he garnered critical acclaim for performances there of many important roles including Méphistophélès in Faust, Mustafà in L’Italiana in Algeri, and Raimondo in Lucia di Lammermoor.